 So what’s the Junior Ranger program, well it’s a lot of things, and with a motto of “Explore, Learn and Protect” that’s just what it teaches.
 Throughout America there are different activity booklets that help Junior Rangers to make visiting the site even more fun.

-The first step is to head to an information booth, or the gift shop or find a Park Ranger and ask where to get a Junior Ranger booklet.
+The first step is to head to the visitor center/gift shop/information booth to find a Park Ranger.
+Once there ask the Park Ranger if they have any Junior Ranger booklets.
 The booklets are geared for ages 5-13, but anyone can do it.
 I like that there are different levels for the booklets.
 The work you have to complete depends on your age, and it’s different for each place.
+The booklet can take up to 2 hours to complete in most sites so please schedule that time accordingly.
+TIP: Many park sites allow you to complete the booklet later if you don’t have the time to complete it while in the park.
+Once completed send in the booklet to receive the badge.
+Ask a Park Ranger before you leave to see if they will mail the badges.

 Once you’re completed the work you find a Park Ranger and then take the oath to help protect American and it’s Parks.
 Then the kids are presented with badge specific to the booklet they’ve completed.

-These programs are year round, but there are also specialty Junior Ranger booklets.
+There are also specialty badges tied to events happening.
 In summer of 2017 they had a special booklet and badge for the Solar Eclipse and I know the Cherry Blossoms in DC also has one.
-Plus there are some that you can do at home and mail in.

 What’s so great about the Junior Ranger program is they really are getting the kids and adults excited about seeing these treasures.
 I know we’re planning a big trip when the kids are in 4th grade, because of the Kid in Every Park program means they can see it all for FREE!